Boosting Shopper Safety and Confidence in the Retail Environment

 Having a brick-and-mortar store helps businesses not just drive in-person shopping but also e-commerce.
 According to the previously mentioned McKinsey report, "Opening a new location drives traffic to a retailer's website by an increase of 37%."
 Brick-and-mortar shops aren't necessarily competing with their e-commerce branches, they are competing with consumers' online shopping habits in general.
 Having a store that complements the e-commerce branch can improve the customer experience.

 Stores can have areas for BOPIS fulfillment and areas similarly dedicated to complementing online commerce, they can house less inventory in-store and focus primarily on customer service and brand education, two areas lacking in e-commerce.
 Offering a blended digital-in-store experience intended to accommodate in-person shopping and complement the e-commerce branch can give customers a brand new exciting retail shopping offering.
-QLess will go a long way towards making this possible, it can be a virtual management software where customers and staff can organize the shopping experience.
+QLESS will go a long way towards making this possible, it can be a virtual management software where customers and staff can organize the shopping experience.
 Different lines and areas can be virtually separated, customers can schedule different appointments, and a new model of experience-driven retail can be born.

 Conclusion